interysy/level-4-project-setup-repo/docs/source/timelog.md

 ### 20 September
 * *1 hour* Solving laptop issues regarding pip and setting up repository for the project (also applying for github pro through the student pack)
 * *2 hours* Messing around with Sphinx Docs, which will be used to automatically show all my timelogs, plans etc. on Github alongside code documentation

+### 21 September
+* *3 hours* Setting up pipeline for automatic wiki deployment and code testing
+* *1.5 hours* Research of potential deployment servers for continous deployment